MaritzSTL/polymer-1.0-testing/README.md

 ## Purpose of This Overview

 * The purpose of this overview is to learn the basics of Polymer 1.0 Testing using Mocha, Sinon, and Chai.
+* Please skip to the [Mocha Sinon Chai Cheatsheet - Coming Soon](#purpose-of-this-overview "Mocha Sinon Chai Cheatsheet") to see examples.
 * Separation of Concerns (the following items are broken up as much as possible for clarity).
   * Mocha, Sinon, Chai
   * Web Component Tester